-• Distribution System Plan Implementation Progress
+Distribution System Plan (DSP) Implementation Progress

 This measure reflects the effectiveness of the utility in implementing its DSP by tracking the ratio of actual capital to approved capital for each reporting year.
-For 2017, the DSP implementation progress was 99%.
+For 2018, the DSP implementation progress was 95%.
+Overall, by 2019, the five-year DSP Implementation from 2015-2019 on an aggregate basis is expected to be at 100%.